Raising Kittens Tips

 What should I know about litter box training?
 What kind of litter should I use?

 Your kitten is already litter trained by the time he/she goes home with you and uses the adult size litter boxes.
-We use both covered and uncovered.
+We use covered, uncovered, and the Cat Genie in our home while raising them. .
 We like this Litter Box since it is open but has high sides to help contain the litter they throw around when scratching/covering.

 The Litter Genie is a life saver for clean up.